Bosses accused of 'complacency' over Christmas power cuts

 He said: "I've heard nothing at all this morning which reassures me that you are taking this problem seriously enough...

-"I have to conclude that you are exploiting your privileged monopoly position and you have displayed a neglect of your customers which I personally find absolutely astonishing."'No weak points'
+"I have to conclude that you are exploiting your privileged monopoly position and you have displayed a neglect of your customers which I personally find absolutely astonishing."

 Strong winds brought down power lines just ahead of Christmas, with the south east of England, particularly parts of Kent, Surrey and Sussex, and northern Scotland worst hit.
 Winds on the evening of December 26 affected residents in north Wales and north-west England.